I. Postulancy

 Although religious life, properly speaking, begins with the novitiate, a fitting preparation for it requires an earlier stage of formation which we call postulancy.

 As such postulants are gradually introduced to religious life in the Teresian Carmel.
-They are given classes, with obvious particular emphasis on the Carmelite Tradition and its place within the history of religious life.
+They are given classes, with obvious particular emphasis on the Carmelite Tradition and it’s place within the history of religious life.
 They are introduced to both the liturgical prayer (liturgy of the hours) and private prayer (mental prayer) that make up so much of the life of a friar.

 Postulants have a director that is assigned to them in order to help them in their process of integration.